-The Interagency Grizzly Bear Study Team is an interdisciplinary group of scientists and biologists responsible for long-term monitoring and research efforts on grizzly bears in the Yellowstone.
+The Interagency Grizzly Bear Study Team is an interdisciplinary group of scientists and biologists responsible for long-term monitoring and research efforts on grizzly bears in the GYE.
 Detailed monitoring information, including annual reports, and research results can be found on the IGBST website.

 The Yellowstone Subcommittee meets biannually to coordinate grizzly bear recovery efforts.